valid13/algorithms-data-structures/Algorithms/array_rotation/reversal.md

 - Arrays: The algorithm is mainly designed for rotating elements in arrays or lists.
 - Strings: Can be adapted for strings (if mutable) to rotate characters in the string.

+# Common use case

+- Array Rotations: Commonly used when you need to cyclically shift elements in an array or list.
+- Circular Scheduling: Helps in rotating a list of tasks in round-robin fashion or cyclically shifting elements in buffer-like scenarios.
+- Cyclic Permutations: Used in situations where cyclic permutations of elements are required without using extra space.